cabberley/utility_meter_evolved/README.md

 ## Installation

+**The Utility Meter Next Gen is now available directly from HACS, no need to add the repository anymore!!**

+Go to the HACS Dashboard in your Home Assistant, and search for "Utility Meter Next Gen", download and restart your HA.

+OR

-Add this [repository](https://github.com/cabberley/utility_meter_evolved) via your custom Repositories option in the HACS dashboard as an "Integration Type" and then find "Utility Meter Next Gen" in the repository list, download and restart your Home Assistant.
+1. Add this [repository](https://github.com/cabberley/utility_meter_evolved) via your custom Repositories option in the HACS dashboard as an "Integration Type" and then find "Utility Meter Next Gen" in the repository list, download and restart your Home Assistant.

-Or preferably easier use the link below to add it to your system:
+2. Use the link below to add it to your system:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=cabberley&repository=utility_meter_evolved&category=integration)

-> **NOTE: Currently waiting for this new integration to be added to the HACS repository of Custom Integrations.**

 ## Using the Utility Meter Next Gen